dm3-org/ENS-Bedrock-Resolver/README.md

 1. Set the CCIP-Resolver contract as your resolver:

 - You can either use the ENS Frontend or the script `setCcipResolver.ts`.
 - When using the script, replace the `ENS_NAME` constant with your ENS name and run the following command:
         ```
         npx hardhat run ./scripts/setCcipResolver.ts --network goerli
         ```

 2. Deploy a L2PublicResolverContract

-    -
+This step may be omitted when using an instance already deployed.
+You can find their address in the deployments section.
+If you decide to deploy a new instance of the L2PublicResolver, you have to deploy a new L2PublicResolverContract as well.

 -   Currently, there is no Frontend available to do this directly.
 -   You can use the script `setVerifierForDomain.ts` to perform the transaction.
 -   Adjust the script by specifying the l2 Contract you want to store your data, and then run the following command:
-        ```
-        npx hardhat run ./deploy/L1/01_L2Public_Resolver_Verifier.ts --network goerli
+    `npx hardhat run ./deploy/L1/01_L2Public_Resolver_Verifier.ts --network goerli`
-        ```

 3. Set the BedrockCcipVerifier and the gateway URL for your ENS name:
 - Currently, there is no Frontend available to do this directly.
 - You can use the script `setVerifierForDomain.ts` to perform the transaction.
 - Adjust the script by specifying your ENS name and URL, and then run the following command:
         ```
         npx hardhat run ./scripts/setVerifierForDomain.ts --network goerli
         ```